fragrancevault/myfragrances/README.md

 - Full collection table with search & filters
 - Top 10 Fragrances with detailed tap stats
 - Now Wearing log
-- Fully responsive (great on mobuile)
+- Fully responsive (made for mobile)
+- Tap the row for more stats
+- In the pop-up, tap the name for a link to Fragrantica

 ## Live Site
 [https://fragrancevault.github.io/myfragrances](https://fragrancevault.github.io/myfragrances)